-- Payment preference for mobile transaction.
+- Payment preference for a mobile transaction.

 Website analytics have many similar measures and dimension, but what is unique about mobile is the application and the operational aspect of these metrics in online and offline hybrid environment.
-When that kind of operational metrics are applied different, then obviously that means optimization activities are going to be totally different.
+When that kind of operational metrics is applied different, then obviously that means optimization activities are going to be totally different.

 - Do bigger graphics on products that work should be the ones they focus on?